 When you’re planning a project, your immediate concern is understanding the goal.
 Your objective is to deliver successful results that satisfy your stakeholders.
-Once upon a time, that was achieved by producing a product on time, on or below budget, with a high level of quality.
-But the output at the end is no longer the single measure of the project’s success.
+Back in the day, that was achieved by producing a product on time, on or below budget, with a high level of quality.
+But the final result is no longer the single measure of the project’s success.

 - Was accepted by the customer – Does the product or service meet the customer’s brief?
 Does it perform as expected?

 - Align with the business case – Does the outcome meet the goals as stated in the business case?
 Was the project planned with the customer’s priorities in mind?

 - Contribute to the organization workflows – Have new efficiencies or workarounds been created that will have a positive impact on performance?

 - Meet (or not disrupt) the organization’s culture – Will new processes affect the way team members interact with each other or customers, or change the public perception of the company?

 - Advances the technology used by the organization

 - Does not damage the current processes in the organization – Does the outcome improve or at least not change how things work today?